shanelin0107/MuckRock-US-Military-Base-Slot-Machine-Revenue-Explorer/fa25-team-b/ PDF Extraction/readme.md

 •	Windows: Download Poppler for Windows and add pdftotext.exe to PATH

-5. Run the extraction script
+4. Run the extraction script

 python FY2022_Asset_Report_Extraction.py

-7. Output Location
+5. Output Location

-All extracted CSVs will appear in the output folder
+All extracted CSVs will appear in the output folder.

 ## 1.2.
 Marine Revenue